BrewhouseTeam/brewhouseteam.github.io/_posts/2015-07-31-be-nice-to-others-and-your-future-self-use-data-objects.md

 ## Data Objects > Hashes

 Hashes and primitives are great but they can be obscure or hard to manage at times.
 I find Data Objects way easier to reason about.
-Data objects self-document the code and make it more reliable.
+Data Objects self-document the code and make it more reliable.
 So the next time you deal with a complex data structure, do yourself a favor and turn it into a Data Object with Virtus.
 You'll thank yourself later.